synamaxmusic/sinistar/README.md

 * 19345 = MarqueeFix / DifficultyMod
 * 19445 = Pause Mod / MarqueeFix / DifficultyMod / SAMTAIL
 * 19545 = MarqueeFix / DifficultyMod / SAMTAIL
+* 19645 = MarqueeFix / SAMTAIL / ExtraShipFix (Closest to "Perfect" ROMs)

+Important: 19645 requires a factory reset in order to copy the new default Extra Ship value to NVRAM.

 Note: only enabling MarqueeFix doesn't change the high score entries.